This guide applies to Mac computers

 Run Daily MDM Inventory Update

-The agent will request the MDM server to initiate its daily MDM commands, such as validating Apps & Books from Apple Business Manager, as well as querying certain device information.Terminal
+The agent will request the MDM server to initiate its daily MDM commands, such as validating Apps & Books from Apple Business or Apple School Manager, as well as querying certain device information.Terminal

 Collect Apps